Honors Chamber Ensembles

 As premier honors ensembles within the Chamber Music Institute (CMI), HCE musicians collaborate closely with distinguished professional artist-educators and chamber music coaches while representing the highest level of chamber music achievement at EYSO.

-These flagship ensembles serve as ambassadors of both CMI and EYSO, maintaining active, high-profile performance schedules that include mainstage concerts, community engagements, and special events.
+These advanced ensembles serve as ambassadors of both CMI and EYSO, maintaining active, high-profile performance schedules that include mainstage concerts, community engagements, and special events.

 Participation is designed for students ready to engage in a rigorous, collaborative, and pre-professional chamber music environment.